-Placemaking is a term used to describe our focus on the social and cultural importance of creating lively neighbourhoods and inviting public spaces where people want to live, work and play.
+Placemaking focuses on the social and cultural importance of creating lively neighbourhoods and inviting public spaces where people want to live, work and play.

-Landcom is committed to building a sense of place and community from day one of the development of Metro Northwest Places by providing public spaces (pocket parks), public art, community events and more.
-By activating the public spaces around the Metro stations, we hope to help create a sense of neighbourhood and belonging while the actual developments are created over time.
+Landcom is committed to a place making program to build a sense of place and community from day one of the development of Metro Northwest Places.
+Pocket parks near metro stations help to establish a sense of neighbourhood and belonging while the actual developments are created over time.

-Place activation creates a sense of place, encourages social connections, improves safety and brings life to the streets.
-Activations will include art, food, play, performances and community events.
-Activation projects bring energy to the streets, create new community connections and build the story of a place.
+The placemaking program includes art, food, play, performances and community events which bring energy to the streets, create new community connections and build the story of a place.

 The vision for the Art Activation Project in the Metro Northwest Precincts is for artworks that are memorable, distinct and powerful, providing an enhanced experience of place.
 Landcom worked with Art Curator Amanda Sharrad to source a range of artists who are activating the places surrounding Northwest stations with contemporary, bold and innovative artwork in order to inspire, invigorate and announce Northwest Places.